eove/orca/example/docs/workflow/periodical_checks.md

 ./scripts/maintenance/create-devices-csr.sh
 ```

-Copy the template `templates/authenticated/sign-csr.sh` into `src/scripts/authenticated` and embed the CSR content inside that copied version of the script.
+Embed the CSR content inside that `actions/sign-csr.sh` script.

 This CSR content (PEM-formatted file) will be reviewed during the verification phase of the ceremony workflow.